waimea-chbrennan/branch26-website/docs/0-requirements.md

 ## End-User Requirements

-Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.
 This site will have to cater to the general public and to the members of the club which have a wide demographic.
 There is a left skew in the age with many members being older men but most people who join are often younger and from a wider background.
 Some users are extremely tech savvy while others are not and this range will have to be considered in development.
 Members and the general public will likely access the site from mobile or desktop.

 ## Proposed Solution

-Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.
 The website will have a member login functionality that will restrict access to certain portions of the site (such as viewing member only activities or posting activities) to active club members.
 Activities should be able to be posted with different titles, descriptions and starting and ending dates (may run more than a day) and a member may have many activities posted at once.
 The club committee should be able to remove or edit details of any activity and to have some ability to edit the content of pages on the site.

 ---